Why Lobbies in Multifamily Buildings Are Worth It

-When I’m headed home from work, my brain is abuzz with the day.
-Even if I stopped for happy hour on the way back to my apartment, all I can think about in that last bit of commute is getting back home and decompressing.
-I loved my apartment when I rented it, with its modern kitchen and big bathroom.
-But like most urban apartments built in the last decade, it wasn’t a super spacious place for a soft landing after a long day.
-But, I remember how it would feel to arrive in that big, modern lobby — opening the large, heavy doors leading to the lobby lounge, a fireplace framed by luxurious couches and a curated assortment of stylish seating; the sound and smell of coffee brewing in the background; and a soothing color palette of blues and grays, and natural walnut; all bathed in soft, moody music.
-I would kick back in front of the fireplace and play with my phone or chat with a neighbor and pet one of their dogs coming in from an evening walk.
-Those 10 minutes each day were the moments I was happiest to live in that building.
-When I renewed my lease, that incredible lobby was a big reason why.
+When a lot of us are headed home from work, our brains are abuzz with the day.
+Even if we stop for happy hour on the way back to our apartments, all we can think about in that last bit of commute is getting back home and decompressing.
+Though you might love your apartment, many urban apartments built in the last decade aren’t a super spacious place for a soft landing after a long day.
+But, how about the lobby?
+If you arrive into a big, modern lobby, how does that feel?
+Opening the large, heavy doors leading to the lobby lounge, a fireplace framed by luxurious couches and a curated assortment of stylish seating; the sound and smell of coffee brewing in the background; and a soothing color palette of blues and grays, and natural walnut; all bathed in soft, moody music.
+There, you can kick back in front of the fireplace and play with your phone or chat with a neighbor and pet one of their dogs coming in from an evening walk.
+Those 10 minutes each day are the moments you might be happiest living in the building.
+When you renew your lease, that incredible lobby very well could be a big reason why.

-I had lived in plenty of modern apartment buildings before.
-Some of them had small, sad, “token” lobbies: these were almost worse than none at all.
-Some lobbies were big and opulent, but thoughtless, which made them feel vacant and dead.
-How did that big modern lobby with its sprawling, plush lounge give me such a sense of serenity and relief when I came home?
-How did it succeed where so many others had failed?
+Maybe you’ve lived in plenty of modern apartment buildings before.
+Some of them perhaps had small, sad, “token” lobbies: those are almost worse than none at all.
+Some lobbies are big and opulent, but thoughtless, which makes them feel vacant and dead.
+How does a big modern lobby with its sprawling, plush lounge give you such a sense of serenity and relief when you came home?
+How does it succeed where so many others fail?
 The designer and developer valued the lobby and understood how important it was to make sure residents have fulfilling experiences from the minute they walk through the door.
 They didn’t see them as merely “renters” or even “residents” — they saw them as people.

 The design of a lobby space needs to not just accommodate these moments, but do so much more.
 Not only are the best lobbies a backdrop for life’s in-between moments, they’re also sometimes a functional working space for the leasing staff, an area where prospective residents wait, where packages are delivered and handed off, and where ideally, the personality and culture of the building is on display to attract new community members.
 And, all the while, it’s a space that should make current residents feel comfortable, welcomed, and relieved.
 Designing a lobby that does all of these things well is a trick in and of itself.
 Pull back a bit and see a lobby from the eyes of a developer and it gets even more challenging.

 There are dozens of apartment buildings in many neighborhoods, all vying for the attention of renters, and the only ones that stand out, are the ones that look and feel different, especially during that crucial first impression.
 Those moments between opening the front door and beginning a leasing tour are usually the moments people make up their mind about a building.
-I can say, with experience, that the rest of the tour (including looking at the units) is usually just confirming what we’ve already assumed from that crucial first impression.
+The rest of the tour (including looking at the units) is usually just confirming what you’ve already assumed from that crucial first impression.

 What else is worth it in a multifamily building?